SergioNavadijo/entrena_strength/content/project/thebook.md

 ## About the book

 For the last years, I have been asked by numerous teams and gymnasts about online training programs.
 However, I wouldn't feel comfortable just sending a sheet of exercises with sets and repetitions.
-I need to be as sure as possible that you will execute the exercises with proper technique and without hurting yourself.
+I need to be sure that you will execute the exercises with proper technique and without hurting yourself.

 For this reason, I have decided to write a book that will go through both the theory and the practice of strength training in A.G.G.
 It will have greater depth and be more helpful to you than an online training program.
-This book will be of great interest to you if you are a coach, gymnast, physiotherapist, or parent interested in knowing why and how gymnasts should strength train.
+This book is for any coach, gymnast, physiotherapist, or parent interested in knowing why and how gymnasts should strength train.

-If you can't wait until this is published and you are interested in in-person coaching in Vantaa(Finland), get in touch with me at: <sergionavadijo@gmail.com>
+If you can't wait until this is published and you are interested in in-person coaching in Vantaa(Finland), get in touch with me at: <sergionavadijo@gmail.com>.